-Caroline Moloney, Group Contract Manager at DANA (Day and Nightcare Assistance), commented: “Not only have our clients been loving the new system – it’s also had a great impact on their families too, especially those who live further afield, because they can see how their loved ones are getting on.
+Caroline Moloney, Group Contract Manager at DANA (Day and Nightmare Assistance), commented: “Not only have our clients loved the new system – but it’s also had a great impact on their families too, especially those who live further afield because they can see how their loved ones are getting on.
 There’s nothing more heart-warming than seeing a smiling face!”

 Most voice assistants keep a record of every query.
-This is a double-edged sword as whilst it’s very useful for monitoring behaviour patterns, it also has data privacy compliance implications with the GDPR.
+This is a double-edged sword as while it’s beneficial for monitoring behaviour patterns.
+It also has data privacy compliance implications with the GDPR.

-Whilst Voice Assistants in care homes do not require linking to a smartphone they do mostly require a robust Wi-Fi network.
-Care homes interested in upgrading their network can apply for a free site survey and report from Vital Wifi, a specialist in deployment and management of Wi-Fi in care homes.
+NOTE: while Voice Assistants in care homes do not require linking to a smartphone, they do mostly require a robust WiFi network.
+Care homes interested in upgrading their system can apply for a free site survey and report from Vital WiFi, a specialist in deployment and management of WiFi in care homes.

-SeniorConnect is a managed Wi-Fi system that requires little or no upfront investment and can be funded from operational expenditure.
+SeniorConnect is a managed WiFi system that requires little or no upfront investment and can be funded from the operational expenditure.

-To apply for a free Wi-Fi Site Survey & Assessment Report contact Vital Wifi on:
+To apply for a free W-Fi Site Survey & Assessment Report contact Vital WiFi on:

 ‘The Connected Care Home – An owner’s Guide’ can be downloaded here: